Tax Treatment of Direct Primary Care

 Can a Patient Pay for DPC with HSA dollars?

-Not if you are billing on a purely traditional periodic fee basis!
+Not if you are billing on an exclusively periodic fee basis!
 See the discussion above.
-I cringe when I see physicians state without reservation that an HSA can be used to pay routine periodic fees.
+DPC physicians should not state without reservation that an HSA can be used to pay routine periodic fees - this is tantamount to aggressive tax advice from someone unqualified to give it (a physician rather than a personal accountant or attorney).
 The patient has the legal risk in this scenario - not your medical practice.
 Taking on your own legal risk is one thing, but offloading it onto patients is something else entirely.
-Structuring your DPC arrangement to be HSA deductible requires you to consider three options (none of these legal theories have been litigated either):
+Many small practices have a "don't ask, don't tell" approach, and this is acceptable.
+Taking the effort to structure your DPC arrangement to be HSA deductible requires you to consider three options (none of these legal theories have been litigated either):

-- Structure the DPC plan so that it is considered disregarded coverage under section 223(c)(1)(B),
+Structure the DPC plan so that it is considered disregarded coverage under section 223(c)(1)(B) (this is not my favorite option),

-- Design the plan so that it exclusively covered preventive care (per the IRS's narrow definition), or
+Design the plan so that it exclusively covered preventive care (per the IRS's narrow definition) (this is also not a good option), or

-- Structure the DPC plan so that it mirrors the 90 day global surgery fee program, whereby at the initial visit the patient is charged (technically in a fee for service manner) on the first day, and the following ninety days of follow up care for issues discussed during this initial visit are then included without additional charge
+Structure the DPC plan so that it mirrors the 90 day global surgery fee program, whereby at the initial visit the patient is charged (technically in a fee for service manner) on the first day, and the following ninety days of ongoing care for issues discussed during this initial visit are then included without additional charge (the best option).
+This solves both the "gap plan" and "qualifying medical expense" problems simultaneously.

-Can a Patient Pay for DPC with FSA dollars?
+Can a Patient Pay for DPC with HRA or FSA dollars?

-This remains a debated issue.
+This remains a debated issue, but usually the conclusion is "yes."
 Hopefully the following resources are helpful.
 Flexible Spending Accounts (aka Section 125 Cafeteria Plans) may qualify (one group's opinion of eligible expenses, note "boutique") Theoretically DPC should qualify if structured properly.
 In other words, the practice would want to bill in arrears, focus on preventive nature, consider itemized statement of preventive services, etc. Here is one group's example of a Healthcare Qualifying Expenses Table.
 This likely turns on an Internal Revenue Code Section 213(d) analysis as well - a yet to be decided issue.
 Winning this argument might also get DPC in the preferred "disregarded coverage" category under section 223(c)(1)(B) as discussed above.

 Can an Employer Pay for DPC for its Employees?

 If the employer does provide a qualified plan, either through the purchase of a traditional plan or via a self insured / stop loss policy, then the employer may also purchase DPC for its employees without concern for the $100 daily fine.
 For more introductory information see this IRS discussion of Employer Health Care Arrangements.
-Unless you are charging individual patients more than $4,950 per year or families more than $10,000 per year you should be in good shape!
+Additional FAQs from the Department of Labor are answered here.

 Those readers that want to dig into the details should also review IRS Notice 2013-54 and IRS Notice 2015-17 (especially Questions 4 and 5).
 These complicated discussions are difficult even for attorneys and accountants.
 I will attempt to summarize my reading.
 If you are dealing with an employer (likely fewer than 50 employees) that does not want to be stuck with the $100 per employee per day fine, you will need to argue that the employer's decision to purchase DPC for its employees does NOT amount to a "Health Reimbursement Arrangement."
 The IRS says that a HRA is "an arrangement that is funded solely by an employer and that reimburses an employee for medical care expenses as defined under Code section 213(d)."
 At this stage, you could launch two potential defenses: 1) structure the DPC arrangement such that each individual patient must pay part of the monthly fee so that the employer is not "solely" funding the arrangement, or 2) you could (ironically) argue that DPC is not a recognized medical care expense under section 213(d).